LLNL/sundials/recent_changes.md

 A bug was fixed in the ARKODE stepper modules where the stop time may be passed after resetting the integrator.

+New QRAdd routines were added for use within Anderson Acceleration, currently housed in sundials_iterative.c See the "Anderson Acceleration QR Factorization" subsection within the math considerations chapter and the KINSetOrthAA function for more details.

 ## Changes to SUNDIALS in release 5.7.0

 A new NVECTOR implementation based on the SYCL abstraction layer has been added